Euro zone bond yields track US peers higher ahead of BoE

 At its last meeting in June, the BoE jolted European bond markets when it raised rates by 50 bps, sending shorter-dated yields up almost 10 bps.

-Data on Thursday showed that Germany' economy barely expanded in June, adding to signs that the economy is stagnating after the European Central Bank raised interest rates to 3.75% from below zero in just over a year.
+Data on Thursday showed that German exports barely expanded in June, adding to signs the economy is stagnating after the European Central Bank raised interest rates to 3.75% from below zero in little more than a year.

+Separate survey data showed that the downturn in euro zone business activity worsened more than initially thought in July.

-After the BoE is out of the way, investors will turn their focus to more U.S. economic data.
-The weekly jobless claims report and the monthly ISM business survey are due later today, before the key non-farm payrolls jobs report on Friday.
+Once the BoE decision is out of the way, investors will turn their focus to U.S. economic data.
+The weekly jobless claims report and the monthly ISM business survey are due later this session, before the key non-farm payrolls jobs report on Friday.

 DE yield curve, August 3 https://tmsnrt.rs/3qjTpXp